linsalrob/sphae/README.md

     - Whether any virulence factors were found (Pharokka search against virulence gene database)
     - Whether any CRISPR spacers were found (Pharokka search against MinCED database)

+   Note: This lines in the file does change when `sphae annotate` is run.
+In these cases too, depending on `--genome` or `--protein` is used as the input parameter.

 Output for `sphae annotate` is saved to `example/final-annotate` directory.
 In this directory there will be;
   - Genome annotations in GenBank format (Phynteny output)
   - Genome in fasta format (either the reoriented to terminase output from Pharokka, or assembled viral contigs)